 The FY 2022 budget emphasizes recovery support services to provide a comprehensive response to the opioid and substance use crisis.
 Recovery support programs provide community-level resources for people with substance use disorder beyond treatment.
 The budget includes a new 10 percent set-aside for the SABG to direct funds to states for recovery support services.
 Currently, there is no dedicated source of funding of community recovery resources.
 As a result, only 140 communities have a recovery community organization.
-This funding set-aside would provide a sustainable source of funding directly to community level recovery infrastructure and will be available for a wide variety of recovery support programs.
+This funding set-aside would provide a sustainable source of funding directly to community organizations to support development of a community-level recovery infrastructure and will be available for a wide variety of recovery support programs.